ahujatarang/IPv4-Subnetting-Simulator/README.md

 ## 🧾 Code Snippets

-Due to copyright restrictions, the complete project code is not publicly available.
+Due to copyright constraints and academic policy, the complete project codebase is not publicly available.

-However, representative code snippets such as:
+However, the repository includes representative and functional core components that demonstrate the project logic and simulation flow:
-- `simulation_views.py` – Handles IP logic
+- `views.py` – Handles backend logic for generating random IPs, subnetting calculations, and rendering results
-- `sim1.html` – Main simulation form
-- `mainpage.html` – Landing page
-are included in the `Code Snippets/` folder.
+- `ip-addressing.py` – Core class to determine IP class, subnet count, host count, and subnet mask
+- `sim1.html` – Main simulation interface allowing user interaction and validation logic (HTML + JS) These files are available under the Code Snippets/ folder to give a clear understanding of how the application works.

 ---